andrew/ultimate-awesome/README.md

 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - An awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.
-- [ai-audio-tools](https://github.com/theelderemo/ai-audio-tools) - Community list of AI tools for audio and music.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
 - [Awesome-Multilingual-LLMs-Papers](https://github.com/tjunlp-lab/Awesome-Multilingual-LLMs-Papers) - Awesome-Multilingual-LLMs-Papers.
 - [awesome-ai-testing](https://github.com/tugkanboz/awesome-ai-testing) - A curated list of AI-powered testing tools, frameworks, and resources for QA engineers.
 From test generation to self-healing automation, MCP-based testing, LLM evaluation, and more.